 His successor, Henry II (1547–59), was also an excellent player and continued the royal French tradition.
 King Charles IX granted a constitution to the Corporation of Tennis Professionals in 1571.

 Doing so created a career for the ‘maître paumiers’ and, establishing three levels of professionals – apprentice, associate, and master.

 The first rules of tennis ever published- Hulpeau’s Ordonnance du Royal et honourable Jeu de la Paulme, Paris, 1592.

 The manual began ”You gentlemen who desire to strive with another at tennis must play for the recreation of the body and the delectation of the mind, and must not indulge in swearing or in blasphemy against the name of God”.

 17th – 20th Centuries

-The game thrived among the 17th-century nobility in France, Spain, Italy, the Netherlands, and the Habsburg Empire, but suffered under English Puritanism, as it was heavily associated with gambling.
+The game thrived among the 17th-century nobility in France, Spain, Italy, the Netherlands, and the Habsburg Empire.
+However, it suffered under English Puritanism, as it was heavily associated with gambling.

 In Victorian England, real tennis had a revival.
-However this was short lived and public interest later shifted to the new, much less difficult outdoor game of lawn tennis.
+However, this was short lived and public interest later shifted to the new, much less difficult outdoor game of lawn tennis.
 This sport soon became the more popular racket sport.